The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Abstract

 \section{Abstract}

-The spectral gap is an important value to evaluate the mixing time of the continuous time Markov processes.
-Caputo, Ligget and Richthammer, in their seminal paper \cite{CLR10}, proved Aldous' spectral gap conjecture which asserts that spectral gaps of the random walk and the interchange process on the common weighted graph are equal.
-In this paper, we introduce a general framework to compare the spectral gaps of two processes, and to prove an analogue of Aldous' spectral gap conjecture.
-In our framework, to sort out the problem, we will define the functor from the category of the weighted group to category of the weighted complete directed graph, and construct the weighted complete directed graph associated with the generalized exclusion process by the quotient of the weighted complete directed graph associated with the interchange process on extended graph by the weighted subgroup.
-Moreover, as an application of our framework, we prove the analogue of Aldous' spectral gap conjecture for the generalized exclusion process under appropriate assumptions which show that the spectral gap of the generalized exclusion process is equal to that of the random walk.
+Caputo, Ligget, and Richthammer proved Aldous' spectral gap conjecture, which asserts that the spectral gaps of a random walk and an interchange process on the common weighted graph are equal.
+In this paper, we will prove an analogue of Aldous' spectral gap conjecture for generalized exclusion processes, which explicitly describes the spectral gap of a generalized exclusion process by the spectral gap of a random walk.